-Record-breaking number of immigration cases went through federal court in 2022 | CBC News
+Record-breaking number of immigration cases went through Federal Court in 2022 | CBC News

 Still, those waiting can often be left frustrated by the immigration process.

-Laura Silver, a Canadian citizen who was separated from her husband, a Cuban national, waited nearly four years until she turned to the federal court.
+Laura Silver, a Canadian citizen who was separated from her husband in Cuba, waited nearly four years until she turned to the Federal Court.

-She was approved to sponsor her husband in 2019, first applying in 2018, and had hoped their case would be processed within about 11 months.
+She was approved to sponsor her husband in 2019 after applying in 2018 and had hoped their case would be processed within about 11 months.

 Her husband required a medical evaluation before coming to Canada, but had no access to consular services in Havana after staffing at the Canadian embassy there was reduced because of health concerns.